muccg/yabi/docs/addingusers.rst

 ensuring that the Active checkbox is ticked and the Staff and Superuser checkboxes are **not** ticked.

 When you create an Auth User record you will find that a corresponding Yabi User record is automatically created.
 This is where additional user information can be stored.
-If you edit the Yabi User record you will see two options
+If you edit the Yabi User record you will see two options:

 * User option access - controls whether the Account and Change Password screens are available to the user
 * Credential access - determines whether the Credential modification screen is available to the user

 Using Different Authentication Backends
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^